RIAPS/riaps-integration/riaps-node-creation/README_NANO.md

 exit
 ```

-11) Add the RIAPS packages to the Jetson Nano by using the following command (on the Nano).
+11) Optional: Add the RIAPS packages to the Jetson Nano by using the following command (on the Nano).

 ```
 ./riaps_install_node.sh "arm64" 2>&1 | tee install-node-riaps.log
 ```

-12) Reboot Jetson Nano to start the RIAPS services
+- Reboot Jetson Nano to start the RIAPS services

+> Note: Release images do not include the RIAPS packages installed.